TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 in K8s cluster (e.g. via Helm chart) this comes out of the box.
 If you want to run the Designer outside the cluster, you have to configure `.kube/config` properly.

-Both processing modes: `steaming` and `request-response` share the majority of configuration.
+Both processing modes: `streaming` and `request-response` share the majority of configuration.

 `lite-k8s` Deployment Manager has the following configuration options: